nylen/easy-tree/README.md

 You can omit the `cb` parameter to just count the number of nodes in a tree.

+If `cb` returns `false` for a given node, the `walk` function will not descend to that node's children and they will not be included in the count of nodes visited.

 ## Other Notes

 `Tree` objects also contain the following private methods, so you cannot use